weijianze/weijianze.github.io/_pages/includes/pub.md

 <div class='paper-box-text' markdown="1">

 [Towards More Discriminative and Robust Iris Recognition by Learning Uncertain Factors](https://ieeexplore.ieee.org/abstract/document/9722888)
+``IF: 6.8``

 **Jianze Wei**, Huaibo Huang, Yunlong Wang, Ran He, Zhenan Sun

+- <u>Summary</u>: the paper represents an iris image using a probabilistic distribution rather than a deterministic point (binary template or feature vector) that is widely adopted in iris recognition methods.
+- <u>Extension</u>: the proposed representation augments input data in the feature level, and it is employed in *Contrastive Uncertainty Learning for Iris Recognition with Insufficient Labeled Samples*

 </div>
 </div>